jryu/jryu.github.io/backpacking/gears.markdown

 This leaves early summer and fall, when temperatures above 8,000 ft usually drop to around 40°F. Note that **Temperature Ratings** is not the temperature suitable for comfortable sleep, so select a rating 10°-20° lower than your expected sleeping temperature.

-✅ **Conclusion**: Choose a bag rated in the 20-30°F range.

 ## Fill Power 🪶

-Once temperature is set, decide how much to invest in **Fill Power**.
-It's a difficult decision, but one guideline I can offer is that it's an **awesome deal** if you can reduce the weight by **1 lb for a $100 investment**.
-This applies to other gear too, but for sleeping bags, reducing weight also reduces volume when compressed.
+💡 **Rule of thumb:** Spending **$100 to reduce 1 lb** is a great deal—especially for sleeping bags, where lighter weight also means smaller packed volume.

+**Fill Power** measures the quality of the down insulation: the higher the number (e.g., 650 vs. 850), the **lighter and more compressible** the sleeping bag for the same warmth.
+In other words, higher Fill Power means better warmth-to-weight efficiency but also a higher price tag.

-Once you understand this, you’re ready to select a bag from [**Backpacking Sleeping Bags**](https://www.outdoorgearlab.com/topics/camping-and-hiking/best-backpacking-sleeping-bag).
+Once you’ve set your temperature rating, decide how much to invest in **Fill Power**, then pick one from [**Backpacking Sleeping Bags**](https://www.outdoorgearlab.com/topics/camping-and-hiking/best-backpacking-sleeping-bag).

 ---

-[**Ultralight Sleeping Bags**](https://www.outdoorgearlab.com/topics/camping-and-hiking/best-ultralight-sleeping-bag) come in two types:
+🔗 [**Ultralight Sleeping Bags**](https://www.outdoorgearlab.com/topics/camping-and-hiking/best-ultralight-sleeping-bag) come in two types:

 1. The first are sleeping bags of the regular shape but with higher **Fill Power** for lighter weight and smaller volume.
   > At this price range, spending $100 more often has little effect, so **we will skip this** for now.